How to Create a Capability Framework That Scales

 Now that we’ve explored the different components of a capability framework, it’s important to distinguish between the types of capabilities organizations focus on.

-The difference between business and human capabilities
+The difference between business and human capabilities: What you need to know

 Why building a capability framework is important